logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-aws.md

 ##### Install the Telemetry Collector

-Login to your AWS account, launch AWS stack to run stack configuration, and click on the Run AWS stack button to activate your collector.
+Login to your AWS account, launch the AWS stack to run stack configuration and click the **Run AWS stack** button to activate your collector.

 Some platforms might require additional details, such as admin privileges or passwords, to complete the installation.
 These details are not sent to or stored by Logz.io.
 {:.info-box.note}